imylomylo/blog/_posts/2019-04-11-redfox-labs-components-of-komodo-accelerate-adoption-everyone-wins.md

 Given my testing was for live streaming, the Tech Tuesday article was for an existing data file - the likely solution for a VIETFLIX type of service.

 ### Photo Media Services
+RedFOX Labs, by using Komodo can mix-and-match it's technology offerings to cater for business requirements.
+It also [scales because of the multi-chain architecture](https://komodoplatform.com/komodo-platforms-new-scalability-tech/).

+The first iteration of a blockchain based photo media service may start small - it may only serve the thumbnails of the streaming service.

 There is more than one way to architect a photo media service.
-Whether it is with a URL (web or IPFS) or whether it is stored on the blockchain, like using an oracle for [industry certifications storage](https://komodoplatform.com/tt2019-5-peer-to-peer-orderbooks-first-atomic-swap/) there are many ways to develop it.
-More importantly, evolving the service as product life-cycles change or as the technology adoption grows - Komodo can adapt via it's multi-chain architecture and the ability to [migrate chain data](https://komodoplatform.com/tt2019-3-digital-asset-tokenization-pool-mining-time-lock-rewards/).
+Whether it is with a URL (web or IPFS) or whether it is stored on the blockchain, like using an oracle for [industry certifications storage](https://komodoplatform.com/tt2019-5-peer-to-peer-orderbooks-first-atomic-swap/) there are many ways to develop it - and scale it.
+This capability alone is likely to be an industry solution to fake certifications.

+More importantly, evolving the service as product lifecycles change or as the technology adoption grows - Komodo can adapt via it's multi-chain architecture and the ability to [migrate chain data](https://komodoplatform.com/tt2019-3-digital-asset-tokenization-pool-mining-time-lock-rewards/).
 Interestingly, if decentralized control of your own data leads to payments to the content creator via streaming payments or micro-transactions via [on-chain instant channel payments](https://komodoplatform.com/tech-tuesday-update-2/).

-Komodo can mix-and-match it's technology offerings to cater for business requirements.
-It also [scales because of the multi-chain architecture](https://komodoplatform.com/komodo-platforms-new-scalability-tech/).

-### Komodore64 Gaming Platform Partnership
+## Komodore64 Gaming Platform Partnership

-## Why does RedFOX success benefit everyone?
-Komodo is an open ecosystem.
-RedFOX is the first incubation project attempting to take Komodo technology mainstream.
-Komodo's technology offering is vast.
-* Multi-currency Wallet
-* 3rd Generation Atomic Swap DEX Network
-* Custom Consensus Framework
-* Blockchain Starter Kit
-* Blockchain Security Service
+The RedFOX Labs whitepaper does not mention any gaming products.
+This announcement came after whitepaper publication.
+I have been a keen proponent of gaming blockchain solutions.
+The platform being built by Komdore Games is to enable indie game developers to create blockchain games fast.
+An SDK layer is already in early testing for Unity3D and as per the [twitter feed of Komodore Games](https://twitter.com/komodoregames), Unreal Engine too!